Book cover

 }

-Problem: We need to implement a unit test for BookSearch.
+Problem: We need to implement a unit test for the getBook method of BookSearch.
 However, by definition, a unit test should exercise a small component of the program, such as a single class.
-The problem arises because to test BookSearch we need a BookService, which is an external service.
+The problem arises because to test getBook we need to access a BookRepository, which currently is an external service.
 That is, if we are not careful, the test will interact with an external service.
-This is problematic for two reasons: (1) the scope of the test will be larger than a small unit of code; and (2) the test will be slower, since it is accessing a remote service, which requires the usage of a network protocol.
+This is problematic for two reasons: (1) the scope of the test will be larger than a small unit of code; and (2) the test will be slower, because it is accessing a remote service, which requires the usage of a network protocol.
 Unit tests, however, should be fast, as recommended by the FIRST principles we studied in Section 8.3.

 class BookConst {